Ark1409/shift/README.md

 # shift
 This is the official repository for the 'shift' programming language.
+This project is still under heavy development with many missing or incomplete features; experimental behaviour is to be expected.

 # Introduction